 - Rudolph the red-nosed reindeer was invented in 1938 by a department store, Montgomery Ward, as a marketing gimmick to get kids to buy holiday coloring books.

 - Kissing under the mistletoe is thought to derive from Frigga, the Norse goddess of love, who was associated with the plant.

 - All the gifts in the song ‘Twelve Days of Christmas’ would equal 364 gifts.

 - In Icelandic folklore, the Yule Cat (Jólakötturinn) will eat anyone who does not receive new clothes by Christmas Eve!

 - Good King Wenceslas was not a king, he was a Duke

 December 25: Christmas Day around the world

-The Orthodox Church recognises 7 January as the day that Jesus was born.
-The different date from the western tradition of 25 December is twofold.
+The Orthodox Church recognizes January 7th as the day that Jesus was born.
+The different date from the western tradition of December 25th is twofold.
 Firstly, in 1582, Pope Gregory XIII, ruled that the Catholic Church should follow a new calendar – called the Gregorian calendar rather than the Julian calendar which had been established by Julius Caesar in 46 BC.
-This meant the dates differed by 10 days with Gregorian Christmas on 4 January.
-Secondly, due to the way that leap years differ between the two calendars, Orthodox Christmas has moved forward by another 3 days since 1582 and is now on 7 January.
+This meant the dates differed by 10 days with Gregorian Christmas on January 4th.
+Secondly, due to the way that leap years differ between the two calendars, Orthodox Christmas has moved forward by another 3 days since 1582 and is now on January 7th.